Anastasio Somoza Debayle: Fall

 In 1975 Somoza Debayle launched a campaign to crush the Sandinistas; individuals suspected of supporting the Front were targeted.
 The Front, named after Augusto César Sandino (a Nicaraguan rebel leader in the 1920s), began its guerrilla war against the Somozas in 1963.
 It received funds from the Soviet Union and Cuba under Fidel Castro.
 Support for the Sandinistas ballooned after the earthquake, especially when U.S. President Jimmy Carter withdrew American support for the regime for human rights reasons, including the televised murder of American journalist Bill Stewart by government soldiers.

 At this point, the opposition to the Somozas included not only Sandinistas, but other prominent figures such as publisher Pedro Chamorro (assassinated on January 10, 1978).

-Because of Somoza's status, most of his family members were forced to flee into Honduras, Guatemala, and the United States.
+Because of Somoza's status, most of his family members were forced to flee to Honduras, Guatemala, and the United States.
 It is uncertain where the surviving Somozas live; they changed their names to protect their own lives.

 On July 17, 1979, Somoza resigned from the presidency and fled to Miami in a converted Curtiss C-46.
 He took with him the caskets of his father and brother and, it is claimed, much of Nicaragua's national treasure.

 The country was left with $1.6 billion in foreign debt, the highest in Central America.
 After Somoza had fled, the Sandinistas found less than $2 million in the national treasury.

 Denied asylum in the U.S. by President Carter, Somoza later took refuge in Paraguay, then under the rule of Alfredo Stroessner.
 He bought a ranch and a gated house at Avenida España no. 433 in Asunción, the capital.
 The president of the Nicaraguan Chamber of Deputies, Francisco Urcuyo, took over as acting president, but lasted only a day before peacefully handing Managua to the Sandinistas.